 Keep your cakes refrigerated until shortly before serving.
 They are best if allowed to warm up a bit at room temperature, so pull them out at least 20 minutes before serving.
 They'll go great with a big mug of hot coffee.

-TIPS: To keep condensation from forming on the modeling chocolate, I like to set my cakes on their serving dishes or individual dessert plates, set them in a baking pan, drape a piece of paper towel over top so it doesn’t touch the cakes, then wrap in tin foil.
-I’ve even frozen these cakes like this before.
+TIPS: To keep condensation from forming on the modeling chocolate, I like to set my cakes on their serving dishes or individual dessert plates, set them in a baking pan, and drape a piece of paper towel over top so it doesn't touch the cakes, then wrap in tin foil.
+I've even frozen these cakes like this before.
 I remove them the day before the party and place them in the refrigerator to begin thawing.

 You can find the new Ninja Coffee Bar and other supplies needed to create these Flourless Chocolate Cake Halloween Cats on Amazon.com (commission earned for sales)

 If you’d like to have the ultimate guide to working with Candy Clay (modeling chocolate) be sure to get your printed or e-book copy of Candy Clay Creations.
 This 102 page book is filled with tips and tricks for making and working with candy clay along with 17 step-by-step tutorials for decorating cupcakes, cookies, and more using candy clay.
 It’s a fantastic resource for anyone who wants to make festively decorated treats.